QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 where $\mu(x)$ is some measure of  points $x \in \mathbb{R}$ over which we want a good approximation $\hat f(x)$ to $f(x)$.

-Stack the weights into a vector of parameters $p$:
+Stack  weights and biases into a vector of parameters $p$:

 $$
 p = \begin{bmatrix}